agoldst/tex/README.md

 In [syllabus](syllabus/) you can see how I make a course syllabus in LaTeX.
 This is a rather elaborate setup which allows me to make parallel PDF and HTML versions of the same syllabus.

+## Lecture-slides framework

+In [lecture-slides](lecture-slides/), you'll find my setup for generating both slides and notes in PDF from Markdown notes, with some extra bells and whistles made possible by mixing in some beamer configuration tweaks and LaTeX code.

 ## Class files

 Just a curio here, for now: the documentclass used to typeset my Ph.D. thesis.